RobbievanAert/puniform/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs and WARNINGs.

+There was 1 NOTE:

+* New submission

+	This is the initial submission of the package.

 ## Downstream dependencies
 I ran reverse dependency checks and all packages passed the checks.